f3mf/gdo/docs/knowledge-organization/formal-model.md

 ## Reuse of referencing ontologies

-CiTO, HiCO, PROV-O where reused for the interpretation acts extracted from the three scholars' publications where most of the intermedial relations has been pointed out.
+CiTO, HiCO, PROV-O were reused for the interpretation acts extracted from the three scholars' publications where most of the intermedial relations have been pointed out.

 ## Formal model for <em>Il Giuoco dell'Oca</em> and the related items, according to LRMOO and RDA ontologies